FreedomBen/rtl8188ce-linux-driver/README.md

 **6\.
 I think this driver broke something.
 How do I get back to the stock driver?**

-You have basically two choices.
+You basically have two choices.
 Either will get the job done.
 When you run `sudo make uninstall`, the make script will try to restore your backup from when you installed.
 The system works like this:

-* When you run `sudo make install`, the existing drivers are backup up to ~/.rtlwifi-backups as a precaution (this is new as of 29-May-2014, so if you installed before then, you have no backups.
+* When you run `sudo make install`, the existing drivers are backup up to `~/.rtlwifi-backups` as a precaution (this is new as of 29-May-2014, so if you installed before then, you have no backups.
 Sorry)
 * When you run `sudo make uninstall`, this location is checked for a backup that matches your current kernel version.
 If one cannot be found, then you are stuck with choice #2.
 If a suitable backup is found, the script will offer to restore it for you.

 Choice #1 - Use the backup that the install script made for you:\*

-    `sudo make uninstall`
+    sudo make uninstall

 or

-    `./restore_backup.sh`
+    ./restore_backup.sh

-*\* Note that this will look in the home directory of whichever user you are when you run it, so if it doesn't see a backup, try it again with sudo so that it will check root's home directory, or as a regular user so it will check that user's directory.*
+* Note that this will look in the home directory of whichever user you are when you run it, so if it doesn't see a backup, try it again with sudo so that it will check root's home directory, or as a regular user so it will check that user's directory.*

 Choice #2 - Reinstall your distro's kernel package: